paralax/ColossalOpera/intermediate/ZZ_heightmap_of_boxes.md

 #Description

-Have a look at this ascii art diagram of various boxes:
+Have a look at this ASCII art diagram of various boxes:

     +--------------------------------------------------------------+
     |                                                              |